vedanthv/face-emotion-recognition/README.md

 ### Dependencies

-**Operating System**: The project is platform-independent and can be run on various operating systems, including Windows 10, macOS, and Linux distributions.
+1. **Operating System**: The project is platform-independent and can be run on various operating systems, including Windows 10, macOS, and Linux distributions.

-2. **Programming Language**: The project is implemented using programming languages like Python and possibly C++ for certain image processing tasks.
+2. **Programming Language**: The project is implemented using programming language Python

 3. **Python Version**: The project requires Python 3.x, and it's recommended to use the latest stable version available at the time of installation.